![]() |

 Facilities: The late Spud Murphy started Spud's Roadhouse in 1969.
 The roadhouse offers Outback atmosphere, fuel, take-away food, drinks and dinner daily.
 Accommodation (hotel, caravan park and backpackers) is available at Woomera which is only 7 km away.

-Tours in the area: Leave the Stuart Highway and explore Andamooka, an unique opal mining town, about 110 km east of the highway.
-On the way you'll pass by Woomera and Roxby Downs.
-From Roxby Downs, the Borefiled road connects with the famous Oodnadatta Track.
+From Roxby Downs, the Borefield road connects with the famous Oodnadatta Track.
 You can drive a section on the track, and return to the highway at Coober Pedy or Marla.

 These detours can be done with a sturdy car in dry conditions.

-Back on the Stuart highway, don't miss the Lake Hart lookout and rest area about 50 km past Pimba.
+Back on the Stuart Highway, don't miss the Lake Hart lookout and rest area about 50 km past Pimba.
 Lake Hart is one of these glistening salt lakes South Australia is famous for.

 Glendambo - population ~30

-Facilities: Hotel/motel with bar & bottleshop, 60 airconditioned motel units.
+Facilities: Hotel/motel with bar & bottle-shop, 60 air-conditioned motel units.
 Camping facilities, powered sites, bunkhouse.
 There is a BBQ area, and a laundry for guests.

-Fuel station and general store.
+There is also a fuel station and general store.

-Tours in the area: A fairly good unsealed road leads to Kingoonya, 44 km west of Glendambo.
+Detours from Glendambo: A fairly good unsealed road leads to Kingoonya, 44 km west of Glendambo.
 Once a thriving railway town, Kingoonya became nearly a ghost town when the highway was relocated.

 Although the road is a bit boring, we enjoyed seeing lots of wedge-tailed eagles along the route.